Skip to content

 What does an Oni tattoo symbolize?

 Protection.
-In irezumi, the Oni shields its wearer from misfortune and bad influences, following the Japanese guardian logic: adopt something scarier than whatever might harm you.
+In irezumi, the Oni shields its wearer from misfortune and bad influences.
 The color then refines the message, from aggressive red to secretive black.

 Is an Oni tattoo disrespectful?

 Not inherently.
-The Oni is a folklore figure, not a religious icon, and guardian Oni imagery is everywhere in Japan, from temple roofs to festival masks.
-Respect comes from getting the codes right: a coherent background, meaningful pairings, and a composition that follows irezumi grammar rather than fighting it.
+The Oni is a folklore figure, not a religious icon.
+Respect comes from getting the codes right: background, pairings and composition.

 Do Oni and Hannya work in the same tattoo?

-Yes, and it's one of the most powerful irezumi compositions.
-The Oni is masculine and active, the Hannya feminine and emotional: together they show both forms of anger and transformation, usually across a full back, looking at each other at an angle rather than head-on.
+Yes.
+The Oni is masculine and active, the Hannya feminine and emotional.
+Together they show two forms of anger and transformation, usually across a full back.

 Does an Oni tattoo need a background?

-In traditional irezumi, yes: the gakubori defines the creature's world.
-In contemporary styles, a backgroundless Oni can work if the composition is designed for that absence, not left empty by default.
-If the mask seems to float on the skin, the background is missing.
+In traditional irezumi, yes: the gakubori defines the creature’s world.
+In contemporary styles, a backgroundless Oni can work only if the composition is designed for that absence.

 What's the difference between an Oni tattoo and a Hannya tattoo?

-The Oni is an ogre born supernatural: raw force, fixed rage, short thick horns, a guardian.
-The Hannya is a human woman transformed by jealousy: fine horns, an expression that shifts with the angle, a warning.
-Two opposite stories on the same skin.
+The Oni is an ogre born supernatural: raw force, fixed rage and guardian energy.
+The Hannya is a human woman transformed by jealousy, a warning rather than a brute force.